Arizona: See. Do. Explore.

 Casa Grande Ruins National Monument

 Located near the spot where Arizona, Nevada and California meet, Bullhead City is a rapidly growing community nestled along the beautiful blue waters of the Colorado River.
-About three and a half hours from Peoria.
+About 3-1/2 hours from Peoria.

 Just across the river from Bullhead City, Arizona, Laughlin offers a variety of resort/casinos as well as fun activities for tourists such as jet skiing, boat tours and more.
-About three and a half hours from Peoria.
+About 3-1/2 hours from Peoria.

-The old western town has a great deal to offer including old mines, including the famous Vulture Mine, gold panning, rodeo, shopping, good food and much more.
+This old western town has a great deal to offer including old mines, the famous Vulture Mine, gold panning, rodeo, shopping, good food and much more.
 About 1 hour from Peoria.